roberts98/cubetive/.ai/prd.md

 - Title: Update Profile Settings
 - Description: As a logged-in user, I want to manage my profile settings
 - Acceptance Criteria:
-  - User can view their username (read-only, cannot be changed)
+  - ✅ User can view their username (read-only, cannot be changed)
-  - User can toggle profile visibility (public/private)
+  - ✅ User can toggle profile visibility (public/private) - **IMPLEMENTED**
-  - User can view their email address (read-only, cannot be changed)
+  - ✅ User can view their email address (read-only, cannot be changed)
-  - User can change password (requires current password)
+  - ❌ User can change password (requires current password) - **NOT IMPLEMENTED** (button disabled)
-  - Changes are saved with confirmation message
+  - ✅ Changes are saved with confirmation message
-  - User can delete account with confirmation dialog
+  - ❌ User can delete account with confirmation dialog - **NOT IMPLEMENTED** (button disabled)

 **Note:** Username changes are NOT supported.
 Usernames are permanently assigned at registration.

+**Implementation Status (2025-12-01):**

+- Profile visibility toggle is fully functional with toast notifications
+- Change password and delete account features are planned but not yet implemented
+- UI placeholders exist for future functionality

 ### Timer Functionality